Preventive maintenance, Industry 4.0

 This is a component of predictive maintenance.
 As suggestive of the name, predictive maintenance, unlike Preventive Maintenance, is dependent on the condition of equipment, then a maintenance schedule that is set at regular intervals.

-The rise of Industry 4.0 technology in Germany provides the opportunity for dramatically increasing the reliability and efficiency in production operations.
-Industrial Monitoring solutions, from the likes of Ripples IoT will ease the transition to industry 4.0.
+The rise of Industry 4.0 technology in Germany provides the opportunity for dramatically increasing reliability and efficiency in production operations.
+Industrial Monitoring solutions, from the likes of Ripples IoT, will ease the transition to industry 4.0.

-ZFgears is a manufacturer of high precision gearboxes for the wind energy industry.
+ZF gear is a manufacturer of high-precision gearboxes for the wind energy industry.
 The factory shop floor has a series of critical equipment in production that needs to work on a 24 x 7 basis.
 Frequent failures of legacy machines were leading to disruption in the product line.
-To solve this, our wireless condition monitoring solution, comprised of sensor systems, gateway, data visualization tools were retrofitted, which would monitor vibrations from the equipment.
+To solve this, our wireless condition monitoring solution, comprised of sensor systems, gateway, and data visualization tools was retrofitted, which would monitor vibrations from the equipment.

-On devising a monitoring maintenance plan, the operations team was able to identify gradually developing faults such as irregularities in temperature, pressure, vibration, and humidity levels.
-This early identification enabled schedule maintenance, and they were able to plan downtimes needed for maintenance, thus increasing machine availability and reducing overall operating costs.
+In devising a monitoring maintenance plan, the operations team was able to identify gradually developing faults such as irregularities in temperature, pressure, vibration, and humidity levels.
+This early identification enabled scheduled maintenance, and they were able to plan downtimes needed for maintenance, thus increasing machine availability and reducing overall operating costs.